zowe/docs-site/docs/extend/extend-apiml/onboard-static-definition.md

         * **bypass**

             This value specifies that the token is passed unchanged to the service.

-            **Note:** This is the default scheme when no authentication parameters are specified.
+This is the default scheme when no authentication parameters are specified.

          * **zoweJwt**